vorpalnet/blade/INSTALLING.md

 ---

-## 7. Growing and shrinking the cluster
+## 10. Growing and shrinking the cluster

-The engine tier is a **dynamic cluster**: engines are materialized from a server template, so there is no per-engine entry to edit. `engine0` runs on the install host; more engines come from **Add a machine** (STEP 5), which grows the cluster **online** — no restart of what's already running. **Remove the last machine** shrinks it (highest-numbered only, because server index N maps to the Nth machine).
+The engine tier is a **dynamic cluster**: engines are materialized from a server template, so there is no per-engine entry to edit. `engine0` runs on the install host; more engines come from **Add a machine** (STEP 5), which grows the cluster **online** — no restart of what is already running. **Remove the last machine** shrinks it (highest-numbered only, because server index N maps to the Nth machine).

-**Re-provision every engine host** re-renders a host's boot services, scripts, env, and TLS consistently — reach for it instead of hand-patching a unit.
+Two operational truths a live resize turns up:

+- **The config change commits; the running members consume it on their next restart.** Growing the tier past a running member is a configuration edit that activates immediately, but a member already up materializes the new engine when it is next bounced — an online resize plus a rolling restart, not a single atomic event.
+- **Only one editor at a time.** Online changes take the WebLogic edit lock.
+If a resize refuses to activate, an open **WebLogic Remote Console edit session** is usually holding it — discard changes and release the lock there, and the installer proceeds.
+The installer will not steal another admin's lock.

 ---

-## 8. Patching
+## 11. Patching

 Patch **between install and configure**, or with servers stopped.
 Patching is **in-place**: `opatch apply` runs on the live, inventory-registered home with the